bitovi/academy/src/docker/6-production-readiness/production-readiness.md

 ```

 ## A word of caution
-Using multi-stage builds to customize container behaviour can create issues where an image works locally, but doesn't work in production.
-Be sure to test your production image during your CI pipeline or before comitting to source control.
+Using multi-stage builds to customize container behavior can create issues where an image works locally, but doesn't work in production.
+Be sure to test your production image during your CI pipeline or before committing to source control.

 ## Review
-Our Dockerfile has been updated to be significantly smaller from a smaller base image and eliminating uncessary dependencies.
+Our Dockerfile has been updated to be significantly smaller from a smaller base image and eliminating unnecessary dependencies.
 We also use multi-stage builds to allow local development to still be done efficiently.

 With all this complexity, there are a lot of cli commands and flags to remember.
 In the last section, we will be looking at using `docker-compose` to simplify the building and running of images.